-From year 2 of the regime (the 2020-21 income year), you will be ineligible for the R&D tax credit regime if you are an entity which derives tax exempt income under certain sections of the Income Tax Act 2007.
+You will be ineligible for the R&D tax credit regime if you are an entity which derives tax exempt income under certain sections of the Income Tax Act 2007.
 These entities are:

 - Public authorities (section CW 38)

 - Local authorities (section CW 39)

 - Local and regional promotion bodies (section CW 40)

 - Charities (sections CW 41 and CW 42)

 - Tertiary education institutions and their subsidiaries (section CW 55BA).